xmos/lib_mic_array/doc/rst/src/getting_started.rst

 - Single decimator thread:

-  The default model runs the entire decimator process in one hardware thread.
+  In the default model, the entire decimation process runs within a single hardware thread.
-  This works for up to 8 microphones if PDM RX runs in a separate thread and up to 4 microphones if PDM RX runs as an ISR.
+  For higher microphone counts, this may exceed the available compute capacity of one thread (see :ref:`mic array MIPS requirement <mic_array_mips_requirement>`).
+In general, up to four microphones can be accommodated within a single thread, depending on the configuration.
-  Higher channel counts require splitting the decimation process across multiple hardware threads and using lib_mic_array in a customised configuration.
+  Higher channel counts therefore require splitting the decimation process across multiple hardware threads and using lib_mic_array in a :ref:`customised <mic_array_adv_use_methods>` configuration.
+The :ref:`mic_array_par_decimator` example demonstrates a two-threaded decimator implementation.

+- Memory usage:

+  The default API incurs an additional ~6 KiB (code + data) compared to a custom instantiation of :cpp:class:`MicArray <mic_array::MicArray>` object.
+  This overhead is primarily from wrapper code and inclusion of all provided filter coefficient sets, even when only a subset is used (see :ref:`mic_array_memory_usage`).
+For memory‑constrained systems a custom configuration might be preferable.

-For custom usage refer to the advanced usage methods described in :ref:`mic_array_adv_use_methods`
+For custom usage refer to the advanced use methods described in :ref:`mic_array_adv_use_methods`